DNXLabs/terraform-aws-ecs-app-worker/README.md

 # terraform-aws-ecs-app-worker

-Terraform-aws-ecs-app-worker is an AWS ECS Application Module for Workers (no ALB)
+Terraform-aws-ecs-app-worker is an AWS ECS Application Module for Workers without Application Load Balancer (ALB)

 This module is designed to be used with `DNXLabs/terraform-aws-ecs` (https://github.com/DNXLabs/terraform-aws-ecs).